 As part of its fundraising activities, the Foundation solicits annual campaign donations on behalf of the orthopaedic partners.
 Contributions on the statement of activities do not include such funds as the Foundation is only an intermediary.
-Contributions received on behalf of orthopaedic partners totaled \$535,721 during the year ended June 30, 2019.
-A total of \$620,971 has not been remitted to these orthopaedic partners and is included on the statement of financial position as of June 30, 2019.
+Contributions received in fiscal 2020 on behalf of orthopaedic partners totaled \$478,725 during the year ended June 30, 2020.
+A total of \$568,000 has not been remitted to these orthopaedic partners which includes the cash surrender value of charitable remainder trusts of \$189,996 and is included on the statement of financial position as of June 30, 2020.